 Register data are received from the data subjects themselves when they register in the competition.

 Regular disclosure of data

-The data included in the register will be provided to the jury that evaluates the submitted theses and to the Youth Research Library.
+The data included in the register will be provided to the jury that evaluates the submitted theses.

 In addition, register data may be transferred to another processor of personal data within the organisation.

 The controller will not disclose the data subjects’ personal data to any other parties in addition to those mentioned above.
 Due to the technical requirements of data processing, some of the data may be physically located on subcontractors’ servers and devices.

 Transfer of data to non-EU or non-EEA countries